dpirrott/FridgeMate-V1/README.md

 #### Fridge view:
 The fridge view is the main page where users will be able to see all their products with expiry dates laid out in a data-table.
 Of course at first the users fridge will be empty and they will need to add products via the "add item" button.
 Everytime a user loads the fridge view page the days left column is updated for all items the user currently has in stock.

+The front-end contents of the fridge view page is located at ***templates/fridge_view.html***.

 A few features of the fridge view page are:
 - Insert
 - Search
 - Delete (checkbox style selection)
 - Sort via column

 After adding a few items, the user will have an operational expiry tracking system which will highlight items with certain colors based on their days remaining.
 An item with 5 days remaining will be highlighted yellow, while an item with 3 days remaining will be highlighted red.
 All other items with days left are highlighted green unless they're expired.
-Expired items are greyed out and put to the end of the table with a simple equation.
+Expired items are greyed out and put to the end of the table.

 #### Insert/add item:
 Selecting the "insert product" button redirects the user to page with two accordion options.
 Users will have the option of adding a new product to the fridge or a previously entered product (less effort required).

+The contents of the add item page is located at ***templates/add_item.html***.

 The "Add new product" accordion does exactly as the name suggests, the user will be able to type the name of the product in the text field and enter an expiry date via the calendar input.
 The text input field is equipped with an autocomplete feature which scans a database table "foods" that contains food names to give quick select options.
 Until the text field and expiry date calendar field are filled in, the submit button will remain disabled via javascript.
 After submitting the form through a post request, the item name and expiry date are added to an "items" table in the database.
 The new item name will be added to the global (relative to FridgeMate) "foods" table in the database so other users will be able to see that item in the autocomplete dropdown.